 Congratulations!
 Your fellow scouts have recognized you as being a scout with exemplary leadership skills.
 They look up to you and have voted to give you a very distinguished honor.
 Now, don’t let that honor go to waste.
 Its time to plan on attending your Ordeal.

 The exact date of your particular ordeal will be given to you by the Ordeal committee.
 You might receive that information the night you are tapped, or the information might be mailed to you.
-You will be assigned to take your ordeal at one of our lodge’s four work weekends.
-These happen in August, October, April, and June.
+The service weekends are held in August, October, April, and June.

 When you arrive, you will need to go through a check-in process.
 If a parent drove you to camp, that parent should stay with you until you are done checking in.